arkency/posts/posts/2012-12-05-google-analytics-for-developers.md

 How to use goals?
 You can find them in "Standard Reporting" in "Convertions -> Goals" section.
 It's useful, that you can see which page have biggest conversion to goals.

-## Start meassuring now
+## Start measuring now

 Don't waste your creative effort - start tracking what's catchy and interesting.
-It could be useful if you're trying to make product or if you looking for interesting trend in your industry.
+It could be useful if you're trying to make product or if you're looking for trend in your industry.